 “Okay, I get it.
 There are actually people who use Bing.
 But, why should I spend my money there?”

 The quick answer can be summarized in this simple phrase, return on Investment (R.O.I).
 To make this decision an easier one, the ROI is more attractive in Bing due to a lower Cost Per Click.
 If your website is optimized for this search engine, you can get a lot of FREE traffic too!

 Though there are plenty of Bing users, the number of agencies and companies who have started advertising on the Bing network is still a fraction of what you see on their more popular counterpart.
 Many agencies lack the infrastructure and technology to manage multiple channels at scale.
 This lack of competition results in a naturally lower Cost Per Click.
 It’s like walking into an auction, and you’re the only one there.

 In early 2019, Oath (Yahoo) announced that it had been acquired by Verizon Media group.
-Prior to this, Yahoo and Bing have always shared ad inventory due to a partnership with MSN.
+Prior to this, Yahoo and Bing had always shared ad inventory due to a partnership with MSN.
 The post-Verizon landscape is very different.
 By April 2019 all searches performed on Yahoo will now be powered by, you guessed it, Bing.
 Additionally, the Windows 10 in-platform search feature, as well as the virtual assistant Cortana, now both exclusively use Bing to return search results.